anubhavkhare-vitb/VITyarthi-project-Library-Management-System/README.md

-Absolutely — here is the **enhanced README.md in plain text**, rewritten in **first-person tone**, sounding natural, authentic, and student-written, but still professional.
-No code blocks, no formatting — fully plain text.

----

-# README.md (Plain Text, First-Person Version)

 Library Management System (LMS)

 This project is a simple, modular Python-based Library Management System that I built as part of the Build Your Own Project coursework.
 I wanted to create something practical, easy to use, and beginner-friendly, so I designed the system as a menu-driven command-line application.
 It manages books, borrowers, book issuing/returns, and generates basic reports.